Laurel

 A Identifier to a user-defined composite or constrained type by name.

-Applied (base : WithMetadata HighType)
+Applied (base : AstNode HighType)

-(typeArguments : List (WithMetadata HighType)) : HighType
+(typeArguments : List (AstNode HighType)) : HighType

 A generic type application, e.g. List<Int>.

-Pure (base : WithMetadata HighType) : HighType
+Pure (base : AstNode HighType) : HighType

 A pure (value) variant of a composite type that uses structural equality instead of reference equality.

-Intersection (types : List (WithMetadata HighType)) :
+Intersection (types : List (AstNode HighType)) : HighType

 An intersection of types.
 Used for implicit intersection types, e.g. Scientist & Scandinavian.